 The entrance is somewhat remote, so reserve your seat in advance to ensure jeep availability

-Maximum of 50 tickets are available per day, you can reserve your place online
+Maximum of 50 tickets are available per day, and you can reserve your place online

-If you can, we recommend a full day as it allows you more time to explore and gives you a higher chance of spotting the elusive wildlife.
-If you are short on time, a morning safari should be your first choice, as animals tend to move more in the cooler morning hours.
+If possible, we recommend spending a full day at the park as it allows you more time to explore and increases your chances of spotting the elusive wildlife.
+However, if you are short on time, a morning safari should be your first choice as animals tend to be more active during the cooler morning hours.

-Due to people complaining not seeing any many animals in the morning we highly recommend people to do full-day safari
+Due to some visitors complaining about not seeing many animals during morning safaris, we highly recommend doing a full-day safari.